-Furthermore, in order to support parents/carers the school will endeavour to:
+Furthermore, to support parents/carers the school will endeavour to:

-- Highlight reliable and informative sources of information and support about common mental ill health issues. - Ensure that they are aware of who to talk to, and how to go about this if they have concerns about their own child/young person or a friend of their child/young person. - Share schools' wellbeing and mental health policy in an easily accessible manner for parents/carers. - Share ideas about how parents/carers can support wellbeing and positive mental health in their child/young person. - Closely working with external multi-agencies to include CAMHS teams, Social care, Challenging Behaviour-LD and any other professionals involved in the circle of care of the pupil/student.
+- Highlight reliable and informative sources of information and support about common mental ill health issues. - Ensure that they are aware of who to talk to, and how to go about this if they have concerns about their own child/young person or a friend of their child/young person. - Share schools' wellbeing and mental health policy in an easily accessible manner for parents/carers. - Share ideas about how parents/carers can support wellbeing and positive mental health in their child/young person. - Closely working with external multi-agencies to include CAMHS teams, social care and any other professionals involved in the circle of care of the pupil/student.